ostwalprasad/ostwalprasad.github.io/README.md

 ## Steps to start jekylls locally
 	1. Assuming Jekylls is installed properly from [here](https://jekyllrb.com/)
 	2. Open CMD.
 Goto ostwalprasad.github.io directory.
 Pull one if you don't have.
 	3. Type 'jekyll serve'. ( There's no gem file to run in this directory.
-Not sure why!)
+Not sure why!)  .
+Or 'bundle exec jekyll serve' if gemfile is stored
 	4. goto localhost:4000
 	5. Push changed to repo after changes are done.